TurnipGuy30/English-2022/docs/_posts/2022-09-05-If We Must Die.md

 <br><hr><br>

 Overall, this poem effectively connects with the reader and conveys the struggles of the black community.
 It makes use of many poetic devices, and uses a traditional sonnet structure.
 A first-person perspective is used, which creates a sense of empathy and connection with the reader.
+The poem calls for people to be inclusive and respectful of their differences.

 <br><hr><br>